ESTATE PLANNING SERVICES THROUGHOUT JOHNSON COUNTY, KANSAS

 Q: How much does estate planning cost in Johnson County?

 Estate planning fees are consistent throughout Johnson County regardless of which city you live in.
-Basic packages (will, powers of attorney, healthcare directive) typically start around $1,500-$2,500.
-Comprehensive trust-based plans range from $3,000-$8,000 depending on complexity.
+Basic packages (will, powers of attorney, healthcare directive) typically start around $1,500 to $2,500.
+Comprehensive trust-based plans range from $3,000 to $8,000 depending on complexity.
 Fees depend on your needs and asset complexity, not your location.
+Click the button below to discuss affordable options for your family.

 Q: My home has appreciated significantly.
 Do I need estate tax planning?